Space debris: Space Shuttle missions

-From the early Space Shuttle missions, NASA used NORAD space monitoring capabilities to assess the Shuttle's orbital path for debris.
-In the 1980s, this used a large proportion of NORAD capacity.
-The first collision-avoidance maneuver occurred during STS-48 in September 1991, a seven-second thruster burn to avoid debris from the derelict satellite Kosmos 955.
-Similar maneuvers were initiated on missions 53, 72 and 82.
+From the early shuttle missions, NASA used NORAD space monitoring capabilities to assess the shuttle's orbital path for debris.
+In the 1980s, this consumed a large proportion of NORAD capacity.
+The first collision-avoidance maneuver occurred during STS-48, in September,1991, a seven-second thruster burn to avoid debris from the derelict satellite Kosmos 955.
+Similar maneuvers were executed on missions 53, 72 and 82.

 One of the earliest events to publicize the debris problem occurred on 's second flight, STS-7.
 A fleck of paint struck its front window, creating a pit over 1 mm wide.
 On STS-59 in 1994, Endeavour's front window was pitted about half its depth.
 Minor debris impacts increased from 1998.

 Window chipping and minor damage to thermal protection system tiles (TPS) were already common by the 1990s.
 The Shuttle was later flown tail-first to take a greater proportion of the debris load on the engines and rear cargo bay, which are not used in orbit or during descent, and thus are less critical for post-launch operation.
-When flying attached to the ISS, the two connected spacecraft were flipped around so the better-armoured station shielded the orbiter.
+When flying attached to the ISS, a shuttle was flipped around so the better-armoured station shielded the orbiter.

 A NASA 2005 study concluded that debris accounted for approximately half of the overall risk to the Shuttle.
-Executive-level decision to proceed was required if the catastrophic impact was likelier than 1 in 200.
+Executive-level decision to proceed was required if the catastrophic impact was more likely than 1 in 200.
 On a normal (low-orbit) mission to the ISS, the risk was approximately 1 in 300, but the Hubble telescope repair mission was flown at the higher orbital altitude of 350 mi where the risk was initially calculated at a 1-in-185 (due in part to the 2009 satellite collision).
 A re-analysis with better debris numbers reduced the estimated risk to 1 in 221, and the mission went ahead.

 Debris incidents continued on later Shuttle missions.
-During STS-115 in 2006 a fragment of circuit board bored a small hole through the radiator panels in Atlantis's cargo bay.
-On STS-118 in 2007 debris blew a bullet-like hole through Endeavour's radiator panel.
+During STS-115 in 2006, a fragment of circuit board bored a small hole through the radiator panels in Atlantis's cargo bay.
+On STS-118 in 2007, debris blew a bullet-like hole through Endeavour's radiator panel.

 Mir

-Impact wear was notable on Mir, the Soviet space station since it remained in space for long periods with its original solar module panels.
+Impact wear was notable on the Soviet space station Mir, since it remained in space for long periods with its original solar module panels.